Murder of Yara Gambirasio: Investigation

+Aftermath

-On 1 July 2016 the Corte d'Assise of Bergamo sentenced Bossetti to life imprisonment.
-In July 2017 the Corte d'Assise d'Appello di Brescia upheld the verdict.
-On 12 October 2018 the Court of Cassation confirmed Bossetti's life sentence.
+On 1 July 2016, the Corte d'Assise of Bergamo sentenced Bossetti to life imprisonment.
+In July 2017, the Corte d'Assise d'Appello di Brescia upheld the verdict.
+On 12 October 2018, the Court of Cassation confirmed Bossetti's life sentence.

 In November 2019, Bossetti's defence lawyers asked for a review of the DNA evidence.
-In March 2021 their request wasn't accepted because there wasn’t any more DNA to be analysed.

-This led, in December 2022, to an investigation on pm Letizia Ruggeri accused of misdirection and trial fraud.
+In March 2021, their request was not accepted because there was no more DNA to be analysed.
+This led in December 2022 to an investigation of Letizia Ruggeri, chief investigator on the case, accused of misdirection and trial fraud.